 You can also create a Sub-Folder from within your Local Vault by right-clicking on a Folder name and selecting ‘Create Sub-Folder’:

 LastPass Identities allows you to create different views of your LastPass account.
 The Identities feature is most commonly used to hide some of your sites when you log in to LastPass from a particular location.
-A common example might be that you create a ‘Home’ and a ‘Work’ Identity.
+A common example might be that you create a ‘Home’ and a ‘Work’ Identity to keep your site entries separate.
+Another way you can use Identities is to create separate ones for each member of your house.
+This is an easy way for multiple people to share a single LastPass account, but keep their sites separate.

 Before submitting the new Identity, you can also check ‘Require Password Reprompt’ if you would like to enter your Master Password every time you switch over to the Identity.

-You can also delete an Identity from your Online Vault by going to the Identities tab.
+You can also delete an Identity from your Online Vault by going to the Identities page and clicking on the trash icon next to the entry.
 Do not delete an Identity while you are currently using it!
-If you do this, you can run into issues where you may need to reinstall the LastPass plugin to default ‘All’ Identity.
+If you do this, you can run into issues where you may need to reinstall the LastPass plugin to default to the ‘All’ Identity.
 This is not a hard process, but best avoided if possible.

 Managing Your Identities

-To use a particular Identity, select from the Identities tab in your Vault and your Identity will be switched:
+To use a particular Identity, click on your avatar icon in your Vault and choose your Identity from the drop down:

 When you switch Identities, LastPass will remember this setting for all subsequent logins into LastPass until you choose to switch back to All or to another custom Identity.